-Environment inside college is eye pleasing and refreshing.
-Campus is not as large one can imagine, but still large enough for an Engineering students roam.
+The environment inside college is eye pleasing and refreshing.
+The campus is not as large one can imagine, but still large enough for an Engineering students roam.

 NCET has a campus covering about 72 acres of area.

-Each department has its own block and there’s a food court i.e. canteen which is spacious enough for lot some people and yes the food is also good or satisfactory.
+Each department has its block, and there’s a food court i.e. canteen which is spacious enough for lot some people, and yes the food is also good or satisfactory.

 Talking about the courses offered in NCET, it has five branches for engineering which are,

-Electronics and communication Engineering: EC being the toughest branch but the present HOD of EC dept. is quite a cool person and is opened up to listen to its department’s students and works hard for the betterment of this branch kids.
+Electronics and Communication Engineering: EC being the toughest branch but the present HOD of EC department is quite a cool person and is opened up to listen to its department’s students and works hard for the betterment of this branch kids.
 And the faculties of this department are quite good and helpful.

-Civil Engineering: Again has a good faculty and you will find this branch students involving themselves more on social events like eco club etc.
+Civil Engineering: Again has an excellent faculty, and you will find this branch students involving themselves more in social events like Eco club, etc.

 Nagarjuna college of engineering placements

 Since the college has become an autonomous college now, so they are focusing more on placements now.
 Companies like Tech Mahindra and Amazon, NTT data, etc. visit NCET for campus drive.
 Placement contact details: Principal